raguay/ProjectManagerFig/README.md

 - It will use the editor defined in the BitBar, TextBar, and Alfred CurrentFiles scripts.
 The editor is designated in the file `~/.myeditorchoice` and is ran with the `open` command.
 If the file doesn't exist, then it will run the editor defined by the $EDITOR environment variable.
 - Project templates: either local or on GitHub with a initializer script that will be ran after copying.
+- Project Notes: a special directory `.notes` will contain notes you create for this project.
+It works with the [fman](https://fman.io/) [Notes plugin](https://github.com/raguay/Notes).
+You can edit, delete, and create new notes.

 ### Ideals and Suggestions